Islamic State kills at least 145 civilians in Syria's Kobani

 Recent weeks have seen momentum shift repeatedly in the battle against Islamic State.
 The fighters advanced rapidly last month, seizing cities in Syria and Iraq, before the recent Kurdish advances in Syria.

 The U.N.
-Office for the Coordination of Humanitarian Affairs said an estimated 50,000 people had been displaced within Hasaka city while 10,000 had left northwards towards Amuda town, close to the Turkish border.
+Office for the Coordination of Humanitarian Affairs said an estimated 50,000 people had been displaced within Hasaka city while 10,000 had left northwards toward Amuda town, close to the Turkish border.

 It warned that up to 200,000 people could eventually flee.